-- \ To give an overview about the design and construction of various types of highways - \ To understand the procedures adopted in the Department of Tamil Nadu Highways. - \ To expose tendering and accounting procedures of Tamil Nadu Highways department.
+- To impart an overview about the design and construction of various types of highways - To gain knowledge about the procedures adopted in the Department of Tamil Nadu Highways. - To get exposure on tendering and accounting procedures of Tamil Nadu Highways department.

-UNIT - I: HIGHWAYS - BIRD'S EYE VIEW
+UNIT - I : HIGHWAYS - BIRD'S EYE VIEW